-Crowdfunding — Call to Action
+Crowdfunding — Call To Action

-Crowdfunding starts with a call to action, which is a declaration such as, “Help Flood Victims in Need”.
+Crowdfunding starts with a call to action, which is a declaration such as, “Help Flood Victims In Need.”
 The cause would typically have a fundraising goal and timeline to reach the goal.
 Once established, it is important to make an announcement on social media where the post includes a click-to-donate option and a request to share.

 Why Should You Use Crowdfunding?

 Let’s say you have 100 friends on Facebook.
-They donate, or acknowledge your cause and each of them shares with their 100 friends; those 10,000 are now aware of your cause!
-Then those 10,000 share with 100 of their friends… it goes on and on.
+They donate, or acknowledge your cause, and each of them shares with their 100 friends.
+Now 10,000 are aware of your cause!
+Then those 10,000 share with 100 of their friends.
+It goes on and on.
 You can visualize the web and understand the impact of that reach.
-If each person touches the hearts of just a few friends who donate, and they, in turn, follow suit sharing and donating, then you’ve created a crowd of donors.
+If each person touches the hearts of just a few friends who donate, and they follow suit by sharing and donating, then you’ve created a crowd of donors.
 However, the two most important pieces of crowdfunding are:

-How Do I Setup and Use Crowdfunding?
+How Do You Set Up And Use Crowdfunding?

-You can start today.
-Right now, in fact, by creating a profile on a site like Continue to Give.
+Crowdfunding can be used by anyone: churches, nonprofits, or individuals who need to fundraise.
+You can start right now by creating a profile on a site like Continue to Give.
 Continue to Give offers all crowdfunding functionality at a fraction of the cost of GoFundMe.
-Once you have signed up for a crowdfunding profile, you can immediately start fundraising!
-Then, optimize your efforts using social media, so that donors will want to donate to and share your cause.
+Once you have signed up for a crowdfunding profile, you can immediately start fundraising.
+Then optimize your efforts using social media so donors will want to donate to and share your cause.

-Be a Crowdfunding Pro
+Be A Crowdfunding Pro

-There are two components of your fundraising profile that will make you stand out; your call to action and a visual attention grabber.
+There are two components of your fundraising profile that will make you stand out: your call to action and a visual attention-grabber.
 The call to action draws in potential donors.
 Make it compelling and brief because it serves as the main title.
 A poor example would be listing the recipient’s first and last name.
-This is NOT a good call to action because it leaves potential donors wondering…Why should I donate to that person?
-A good example is, “Donate to Texas Flood Victims”.
-This call to action is compelling and the donor understands the fundraiser without any further explanation.
+This is not a good call to action because it leaves potential donors wondering why they should donate to that person.
+A good example is, “Donate To Texas Flood Victims.”
+This call to action is compelling, and the donor understands the fundraiser without any further explanation.

-Myths about Crowdfunding
+Myths About Crowdfunding

-Most people think that simply creating a crowdfunding profile on a fundraising website means that random people will find your fundraiser and share your campaign.
+Most people think simply creating a crowdfunding profile on a fundraising website means random people will find your fundraiser and share your campaign.
 This is not true.
-You always need to market your fundraiser, so it is seen by potential donors.
-Be sure to include social media in your marketing plan and link to your fundraising page.
-It is important to understand that posts to your fundraising page on Facebook are pushed to those who have liked your page.
+You always need to market your fundraiser so it is seen by potential donors.
+Be sure to include social media in your marketing plan, and link to your fundraising page.
+It is important to understand posts to your fundraising page on Facebook are pushed to those who have liked your page.
 Additionally, there is an algorithm that decides how many people’s feeds your post shows up in.
-Likes, comments, and shares of the post helps Facebook notice that your post is relevant to your followers, so the more people who react to your post, the more Facebook will naturally promote the post in more feeds.
+Likes, comments, and shares help Facebook notice your post is relevant to your followers, so the more people who react to your post, the more Facebook will naturally promote the post in more feeds.